OElhwry/Portfolio/README.md

 ## Overview

-This portfolio is a reflection of my journey as a developer — combining clean design, motion, and code into one cohesive experience.
+This portfolio is a reflection of my journey as a developer, combining clean design, motion, and code into one cohesive experience.
 It’s designed to be simple, fast, and visually focused, while keeping accessibility and responsiveness in mind.

 You’ll find: